 Individual health policies

 You can sign up for coverage through the Massachusetts Health Connector, the state’s version of the Affordable Care Act’s Health Insurance Marketplace.
-As of 2020, there are 10 different insurance companies that offer medical and dental insurance on the Health Connector portal.9
+For 2021 coverage, 12 companies offer single and family health plans on and off the Marketplace.

 To qualify for coverage, you must apply for a plan during the Open Enrollment Period (OEP).
 Massachusetts has a longer OEP than other states; it runs from November 1 until January 23.10